dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T542: Segregation based on people's differences leads to divisiveness.
+### T542: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|